Tell Congress: Don't Let Amazon Make Tech Laws

 For years, Amazon has been facing public scrutiny over Rekognition.
 Amazon employees, CREDO activists and lawmakers have called out Amazon for marketing Rekognition to ICE and police.3 Rekognition has been proven racist, having nearly 40% false matches who were people of color in a test by the ACLU.4

-This translates into real-life situations in which these surveillance programs cannot correctly identity one person or color from another person which leads to unfair arrests in communities that are already over-policed.5
+This translates into real-life situations in which these surveillance programs cannot correctly identify one person of color from another person which leads to unfair arrests in communities that are already over-policed.5

 Facial recognition technology further emboldens law enforcement to commit mass racial profiling, targeting of political dissidents and other abuses.
 The need for regulation on face surveillance technology is dire.
 But we can't allow the same company that is pushing this faulty, biased technology into our communities also write the laws to regulate it.
 That's why it's important that we sound the alarm now, before Amazon has the chance to influence Congress.